Egyptian police kill 14 gunmen said linked recent to Northern Sinai attacks

-CAIRO Egypt's Interior Ministry said on Saturday its forces had killed 14 gunmen in Ismalia province, adding that they were linked to recent attacks against the security forces in Northern Sinai.
+CAIRO (Reuters) - Egypt's Interior Ministry said on Saturday its forces had killed 14 gunmen in Ismalia province, adding that they were linked to recent attacks against the security forces in Northern Sinai.

 At least 23 Egyptian soldiers were killed when suicide car bombs tore through two military checkpoints in North Sinai on Friday, an attack claimed by Islamic State.
 It was one of the bloodiest assaults on security forces in years.